 What exactly do we mean by the term “Future of Work”?
 Is it the “Future of HR”?
 Or the “Future of Tech”?
 Or even better, a “Future in HR tech”?
 With the lines getting blurred within and between these aspects, it is more likely to envision a future where departments work less in silos and more in increased coordination and collaboration to bring out the best in organizations.

-Here is a curated assemblage of well-known global influencers in HR tech imparting their take on HR tech solutions with peopleHum’s leadersHum, to help leaders and businesses worldwide be more agile and resilient to change and positively embrace what the future has in store for us!
+Here is a curated assemblage of well-known, global influencers in HR tech imparting their take on HR tech solutions with peopleHum’s leadersHum, to help leaders and businesses worldwide be more agile and resilient to change and positively embrace what the future has in store for us!

-Top HR tech thought leader insights
+Top influencers in HR tech 2022

 1. Matt Charney